top of page

 Welcome Residents & Visitors:

-Although the history of this place is literally millions of years old, our official status as a municipality didn't happen until 1991.
+Although our real history is literally millions of years old, our official status as a municipality didn't occur until 1991.

 What can we say?
-The pace here isn't as much slow as it is evolving and appreciative of the value of discovery.
+The pace here isn't as slow as it is evolving, and we are appreciative of the value of discovery.

-As it turns out, our Chimney Rock Village Government is among only a handful of official villages in North Carolina.
+Our Chimney Rock Village Government is among only a handful of "official villages" in North Carolina.
 Most of these cool little buildings date back to the 1920s.

 Our local government oversees the operation of the Village and its services to citizens and visitors.